-Towels, sponges, garbage bags, and other cleaning accoutrements
+Towels, sponges, garbage bags, and other cleaning stuff

 Why sponges are gross and to be avoided

 Far from being cleaning tools, sponges are actually the dirtiest and most difficult to clean objects in the kitchen according to microbiologists.
 Their moist, porous surface is an ideal place for bacteria to accumulate and breed.

 I for one had long been wary of sponges because they just had a mildew-y look about them.
 It turns out that the reason that they look disgusting, is that they are disgusting.
 They typically contain 10 million bacteria per inch!
 According to an NSF International survey of U.S. homes, 86% of sponges had yeast and mold, and 18% had staph bacteria, which can cause skin and respiratory infections, as well as food poisoning.
 To make matters worse, sponges are made with plastic, which is not biodegradable.

 I use dishcloths that are made from a blend of bamboo and microfiber.
 Bamboo is sustainable, fast-drying, and naturally antimicrobial.

-When I need to really scrub pots, pans, etc. I’ll use my Full Circle Be Good dish brush, which is made from bamboo and recycled plastic.
+When I need to really scrub pots, pans, etc. I use a Full Circle Be Good dish brush, which is made from bamboo and recycled plastic.

 Plastic garbage bags typically go into in landfills, where they don’t biodegrade, though they do eventually fragment and coalesce with rainwater to create leachate, which poisons soil, groundwater, and streams.

-I try to use dish towels as much as possible to clean the kitchen because they have less of an environmental impact, but sometimes paper towels are necessary.
+I try to rely on dish towels as much as possible to clean the kitchen because they have less of an environmental impact, but sometimes paper towels are necessary.
 In that case, I paper towels made from bamboo.

 I think it’s important that we pause for a moment to note how nice our living space looks when we’ve done a deep clean of it.

 To mark that I’m done with my cleaning for the day, I like to light a natural candle made with essential oils.
-Candles create a soothing, home-y ambiance and signal to me that it’s time to relax and take in all the work that I’ve done.
+Candles create a soothing ambiance and signal to me that it’s time to relax and take in all the work that I’ve done.